-Clubs are organized upon the request of students or the Student Symposium to meet the needs and interests of groups of students.
-Requests for new clubs should be submitted for approval to the Student Symposium.
+Clubs are organized upon the request of students or Student Symposium to meet the needs and interests of groups of students.
+Requests for new clubs should be submitted for approval to Student Symposium.
 The group will give assistance in the establishment of new clubs.

 The following procedures shall apply to complaints regarding instruction which might arise: